Hexadecimalz/RHCE-Study/Session1/README.md

 ### Variables
 Ansible uses variables to manage differences between systems.
 With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
 To represent the variations among those different systems, you can create variables with standard YAML syntax, including lists and dictionaries.
 You can define these variables in your playbooks, in your inventory, in re-usable files or roles, or at the command line.
 You can also create variables during a playbook run by registering the return value or values of a task as a new variable.

 See also: [Ansible Special Variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html).
-Ansible has a few variables that you may not set or use the names of.
+Check the Ansible Special Variables page for information on variables names that are reserved by Ansible, and may not be used in your playbook.

 **Playbook with variables specified in the file**